numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 the implementation for `mul!`.

 #### mul!
 A function that multiplies a low rank approximation with a matrix.
+This should be implemented as the five input `mul!` function.
+For these functions we follow the conventions laid out in the LinearAlgebra library where there are five inputs (C, A, S, alpha, beta) and it outputs `C = beta * C + alpha * A * S`.

+### Approximation Error
+For the `Approximator`s an important sub-techniques are those that verify the accuracy of a particular approximation.
+These methods can be exact, as in the case of computing ``\|A - QQ'A\|_F``, where ``Q`` is a row-space approximator or approximate such as the ``\|AS - QQ'AS\|_F`` where ``S`` is a Gaussian matrix with 10 column vectors.

 #### ApproximatorError
-A data structure that takes the user controlled parameters for a method that computes the approximation error, e.g `A - QQ'A` for a particular approximation method.
+The `ApproximatorError` data structure is a data structure that takes the user controlled parameters for a method that computes the approximation error, e.g ``A - QQ'A`` for a particular approximation method.
+In cases where this error is an exact approximation no user-controlled parameters may be needed and the `ApproximatorError` can be implemented as an empty data structure.
+If user-controlled parameters are necessary then constructors should be implemented that take in keyword arguments with defaults.
+We have included an example data structure for a method that computes the projected error, ``A - QQ'A``, below.
 ```
 mutable struct ProjectedError <: ApproximatorError